Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 Ordering cheese and yogurts for breakfast in France

-Hotel breakfast menus may include cheese plates, and most cafés serving breakfast will offer cheeses and yogurts.
-Remember this is the country with over 400 different types of cheese and so cheese may be offered with every meal.
+Hotel breakfast menus may include cheese plates, and most cafés serving breakfast will offer a variety of cheeses and yogurts.
+Remember, this is the country with over 700 different types of cheese, and so cheese may be offered with every meal.

 Cheese – Fromage.